 Take-away foods, cakes, soft drinks and excessive alcohol should only be very occasional in your training diet as they contribute little in the way of important nutrients.

-Keeping well hydrated is vital with distance running, so make good hydration a key part of your nutrition training plan.
+Keeping well hydrated is vital with endurance running, so make good hydration a key part of your nutrition training plan.
 When you’re training, drink enough fluids so that your urine is pale in colour – this is your quickest guide to know if you’re drinking enough or not.
 Consider also weighing yourself pre-and post-run to see how much water you can actually lose, and then aim to replace this amount with some interest.

 On hot days, sweat losses can be significant, especially when running in the sun.
 Sports drinks are suitable fluids during long training sessions as they contain carbohydrates and electrolytes along with fluid.
 Warning signs of dehydration include dizziness and light-headedness, muscle cramps, nausea, headaches, dark urine, dry mouth and feelings of extreme heat.